se4ai2324-uniba/MusicExpress/src/api/README.md

 ![plot](/figures/grafana_ui_example.png?raw=true)

 Through the Grafana UI, we create a dashboard to showcase the additional metrics defined for Prometheus.
-Utilizing charts, we display the Prometheus metrics, grouped by rows to enhance result organization.Below is a screenshot of our dashboard.
+Utilizing charts, we display the Prometheus metrics, grouped by rows to enhance result organization.

+We decided to track the following metrics:

+- **Total number of requests**: quantifies the total number of requests
+- **Request Rate**: measures how quickly requests are processed
+- **Average Latency (for both GET and POST requests)**: tracks the response time for user actions
+- **Average Request Size (for both GET and POST requests)**: measures the average data payload in incoming requests
+- **Average Response Size (for both GET and POST requests)**: measures the average data sent back to users in responses

+These metrics provide a comprehensive view of our system's performance and usage patterns.
+For instance, tracking the request rate helps gauge the workload, while average latency and sizes offer insights into efficiency.
+Below is a screenshot of our dashboard.

 ![plot](/figures/grafana_dashboard_example.png?raw=true)